trinker/sentimentr/README.md

 > Well valence shifters affect the polarized words.
 In the case of
 > *negators* and *adversative conjunctions* the entire sentiment of the
 > clause may be reversed or overruled.
-So if valence occur fairly
+So if valence shifters occur fairly
 > frequently a simple dictionary lookup may not be modeling the
 > sentiment appropriately.
 You may be wondering how frequently these
 > valence shifters co-occur with polarized words, potentially changing,